-Within the past decade, the Greenland ice sheet (GrIS) has contributed by about 20% to sea level rise (Rietbroek et al., 2016) and its future contribution poses a major societal challenge.
-The mass loss of the ice sheets to global sea level rise is caused by sea-level rise (Rietbroek et al., 2016), caused by the acceleration of outlet glaciers and changes in the surface mass balance and acceleration of outlet glaciers (Nerem et al., 2018).
-For (Enderlin et al., 2014).
-In the past decades, the relative contributions are estimated to these changes in surface mass balance contributed about 60% and of the ice-sheet's mass loss, whereas 40%, respectively is attributed to increasing discharge (van den Broeke et al., 2016).
-The question arises, which impact the GrIS will have on sea level sea-level change in the next decades and centuries.
+Within the past decade, the Greenland ice sheet has contributed by about 20% to sea-level rise (Rietbroek et al., 2016), caused by the acceleration of outlet glaciers and changes in the surface mass balance (Enderlin et al., 2014).
+In the past decades, these changes in surface mass balance contributed about 60% of the ice-sheet's mass loss, whereas 40% is attributed to increasing discharge (van den Broeke et al., 2016).
+The question arises, which impact the GrIS will have on sea-level change in the next decades and centuries.

-Negotiated during COP21, the Paris Agreement's aim is to keep athe global temperature rise in this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius (UNFCCC, 2015).
-However, the statement of holding global temperature below 2°C implies keeping global warming below the 2°C limit over the full course of the century and afterwards entire century and beyond, while efforts to limit the temperature increase to 1.5°C is are often interpreted as allowing for a potential overshoot before returning to below 1.5°C (Rogelj et al., 2015).
+Negotiated during COP21, the Paris Agreement's aim is to keep the global temperature rise in this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius (UNFCCC, 2015).
+However, the statement of holding global temperature below 2°C implies keeping global warming below the 2°C limit over the course of the entire century and beyond, while efforts to limit the temperature increase to 1.5°C are often interpreted as allowing for a potential overshoot before returning to below 1.5°C (Rogelj et al., 2015).
 Here we selected the Representative Concentration Pathways (RCP, Moss et al., 2010) 2.6, it being the lowest emission scenario considered within CMIP5 and in line with a 1.5°C or 2°C limit of global warming.
-Depending on the global general circulation models (GCM) considered, the global temperature change over time varies considerably, although the political target is met at by 2100.
-Whereas some models in RCP2.6 are not passing do not exceed the limit of 1.5°C or 2.0°C global warming before 2100, other models eross this limit do and exhibit subsequent cooling (Frieler et al., 2017).
+Depending on the general circulation models (GCM) considered, the global temperature change over time varies considerably, although the political target is met by 2100.
+Whereas some models in RCP2.6 do not exceed the limit of 1.5°C or 2.0°C global warming before 2100, other models do and exhibit subsequent cooling (Frieler et al., 2017).

-While global temperature rise may be limited to 1.5°C or 2°C by 2100, warming over Greenland is enhanced due to the Arctic amplification (Pithan and Mauritsen, 2014) and has has already exceeded 1.5°C (relative to 1951-1980) already in the past decade (GISTEMP Team, 2018) and may exceed 4°C by that time.
-This is about 2100.
-This yields more than 2°C warming by 2000-2100 and could therefore have a considerable impact on ice sheet mass loss over Greenland.
+While global temperature rise may be limited to 1.5°C or 2°C by 2100, warming over Greenland is enhanced due to the Arctic amplification (Pithan and Mauritsen, 2014), has already exceeded 1.5°C (relative to 1951-1980) in the past decade (GISTEMP Team, 2018) and may exceed 4°C by 2100.
+This yields more than 2°C warming by 2100 and could therefore have a considerable impact on ice sheet mass loss over Greenland.
 This implies an enlargement of the ablation zone and goes along with a decline in SMB.
 However, it is currently unclear, how fast GrIS could react to cooling and recovery of SMB, as ice sheets are also reacting dynamically to atmospheric forcing.

-Recent large-scale ice sheet modelling attempts for projecting modeling attempts to project the contribution of the GrIS under RCP2.6 warming scenarios are very scarce.
+Recent large-scale ice sheet modeling attempts to project the contribution of the GrIS under RCP2.6 warming scenarios are very scarce.
 Fürst et al. (2015) conducted an extensive study to simulate future ice volume changes driven by both atmospheric and oceanic temperature changes for all four representative concentration pathway scenarios.
-For the RCP2.6 scenario they estimate an abated sea level a sea-level contribution of 42.3±18.0 mm by 2100 and 88.2±44.8 mm by 2300.
+For the RCP2.6 scenario they estimate a sea-level contribution of $42.3\pm18.0\,\mathrm{mm}$ by 2100 and $88.2\pm44.8\,\mathrm{mm}$ by 2300.
 The value by 2100 is in line with estimates given by the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC AR5, IPCC (2013)).
-The AR5 range for RCP2.6 is-lies between 10-100 mm by 2100 (the value is dependent depends on whether ice-dynamical feedbacks are considered or not).
+The AR5 range for RCP2.6 lies between 10-100 mm by 2100 (the value depends on whether ice-dynamical feedbacks are considered or not).